How To Take Your Little Kids To The Utah Color Festival

 HOW TO CLEAN UP

-When we left the festival, we just took off the top layer of clothes and our socks, shook them out forever long, and stashed them in a garbage bag right before getting in the car.
+When we left the festival, we just took off our hoodies, sweatpants, and socks, shook them out forever long, and stashed them in a garbage bag right before getting in the car.

-There was hardly any colored powder on our clothes underneath: just a little on the collars of our T- shirts that were slightly exposed.
+There was hardly any colored powder on our clothing underneath: just a little on the collars of our T- shirts that were slightly exposed.

 We shook and brushed the powder out of our hair.
 And I forgot to do this, but I meant to wipe our faces off with baby wipes too.